zongqiooi/machine-learning-stanford/Week 4 - Multi-class Classification and Neural Networks/README.md

 ![image](https://user-images.githubusercontent.com/95561298/183640142-7f5936b1-f550-4d76-8f98-0f715c95235b.png)

 # Conclusion
-The accuracy for Multi-class Classification and Neural Networks are 94.78
+The accuracy for Multi-class Classification and Neural Networks are 94.78 and 97.52

 form more complex hypotheses